 Compare car commutes and transit commutes in any U.S. city with SmartAsset’s commute calculator.

 Nobody likes sitting in traffic and it’s reasonable to assume that if these drivers had a better alternative, they might be willingly to hop on board.
 In theory, that alternative is public transportation – buses, commuter trains, light rail, street cars and subway systems.
 At its best, public transportation is as reliable as driving, more efficient, less stressful and cheaper.
 Most American cities fall well short of that ideal, however.
 Most – but not all.
+And if public transportation isn’t an option for you, consider a cash back credit card that rewards you for all the gas you buy.

 Data & Methodology